Dyslexia and other special educational needs and disabilities

-Access arrangements allow learners with special educational needs, disabilities, or temporary injuries to access an assessment and to show what they know and can do without changing the demands of the assessment.
+Access arrangements allow learners with special educational needs, disabilities, both mental and physical, or temporary injuries to access an assessment and to show what they know and can do without changing the demands of the assessment.

 These must be agreed before an assessment and may take the form of extra time, the provision of a reader or scribe, the use of speech recognition technology, a prompter, the use of a word processor, the allocation of a life speaker for pre-recorded examination components, the allowance of rest breaks, and other such aids.
 Mayville applies for access arrangements as appropriate for each pupil for their external and GCSE examinations via the Joint Council for Qualifications' (JCQ's) website.

 All pupils are screened for extra time, regardless of whether or not they have ever received support, in-house during the term of UIV (Year 9).
 Any pupil whose results indicate that they may have difficulty completing their examinations on time owing to either reading or writing speeds, or both, is screened further using standardised tests, measuring aspects of their cognitive processing.
 If the criteria outlined by the JCQ are met then an application is made in accordance with the current regulations in consultation with both pupils and parents.